Skip to main content

 MemoryClaw installs as a system-wide command — run memoryclaw from any directory, in any terminal.
 No need to navigate to a specific folder or use full paths.

 It is also available as an OpenClaw skill.
 Type /memoryclaw inside OpenClaw to access it inline.
+The skill is published on ClawHub and is also bundled with the plugin — agents can discover it through ClawHub skill search or use it directly after installing the plugin.

 Shell completions are available for bash and zsh.
 Run source <(memoryclaw completions bash) or source <(memoryclaw completions zsh) to enable tab completion.
 Add the command to your shell profile to persist it.